 Will specialist agencies be visiting schools?

-We have many agencies who provide extra services to school to help pupils who have specific needs, e.g. Educational Psychology, Speech and Language Therapy, etc. At the moment, they are working remotely, and we don't know yet when they will be able to visit schools.
-We’ll let you know when we know more.
+We have many agencies who provide extra services to school to help pupils who have specific needs, e.g. Educational Psychology, Speech and Language Therapy, etc. At the moment, they are working remotely, and we don't know yet when they will be able to visit schools in person.
+Fortunately, the technology is working and we have had sessions delivered to children successfully via a video call.
+We’ll let you know when we know any more about this.

 How do I get more information?